 Photo: Julija Firsova, Foto NHHS

-FagutvalgetWe on the student council are a group of committed students from all classes, whom are actively engaged to improve every day life for NHH students.
+The Student CommitteeWe on the Student Committee are a group of committed students from all classes, whom are actively engaged to improve every day life for NHH students.

 All our members represent the students on different boards and committees in the administration.
 We work on a daily basis with the head of faculty, institute leaders and the principle to lay out long term strategies, but also work on smaller cases.
 We also have smaller groups Internally who focuses on improving the mental health of our students, find ways to use digital tools in our education, and how to implement science of education in the way our subjects are conducted.

-Each class has their own representatives from Fagutvalget.
+Each class has their own representatives from the Student Committee.
 They have a particular responsibility for the subjects in their year.
-This involve conducting the Studentpanel, where the students are invited to discus their subjects, and those opinions later are passed on to the lecturers by the representatives.
-They are also the go to person for the students on those particular years if they have any question or trouble regarding the school.
+This involve conducting the Mid Term Evaluation, where the students are invited to give feedback on their subjects.
+Those opinions later are passed on to the lecturers by the representatives.
+They are also the go-to-person for the students on those particular years if they have any question or trouble regarding the school.

-We also have two awards for lecturers how has shown particular excellence, one for bachelor’s degree and another for master’s degree.
-These are prestigious awards which demand that the lecturer has shown commitment, has innovative educational skills and has the ability to connect what is taught in the classrooms to the real world.
+We also have an award for lecturers who has shown particular excellence.
+The Bronsesvampen is a prestigious award which demand that the lecturer has shown commitment, has innovative educational skills and has the ability to connect what is taught in the classrooms to the real world.

-On top of being an organization which actively work with the administration, we also have social events throughout the semester such as parties, a trip to Copenhagen this fall, trips to cabins and taco nights.
+On top of being an organization which actively work with the administration, we also have social events throughout the semester such as parties, cabin trips and taco nights.